mgoericke/microservice-spring-cloud/README.md

 </dependency>
 ```

-and the `spring-cloud-starter-config-monitor` dependency was added to the config server.
+and the `spring-cloud-starter-config-monitor` dependency to the config server.

 ```
 <dependency>